 Dealer Invoice Price When The Internet Arrived

-Automakers redesign their vehicles from the ground up about every five years.
+Automakers redesign their vehicles about every five or six years.
 They shine their headlights brightly on those new-and-improved beauties to spread the word to every nook and cranny in America.

-It’s about why and how that “redesign” was done and the way it changes what you should do to shop smart for a new car.
+This book is the stand-in for those headlights that went AWOL when they should have been trained on that seismic shift in the way dealers are compensated.
+It’s about why and how that “redesign” was done and how it changes what you should do to shop smart for a new car.

 TABLE OF CONTENTS

 1. Why I wrote this book|